Free Shipping | 30 Day Returns | Mix & Match Sitewide

 For customers who want to wash KwikSafety brand harnesses and webbing lanyards in commercial washing machines, we recommend the following procedure:

-○ Place products to be cleaned in mesh laundry bags to reduce the chance of abrasion, snagging and entanglement that could cause damage to stitching or labels.
+○ Place products to be cleaned in mesh laundry bags to reduce the chance of abrasion, snagging, and entanglement that could cause damage to stitching or labels.

 ○ Wash in warm or hot water that does not exceed 1350F.